anderson-aristotle/git/README.md

 ## Git Best Practices

-- NEVER use `git add .`
-- ALWAYS add files explicitly.
+- ADD files explicitly.
 If you have multiple files, use full paths to refer to each.
 Example: `git add foo/bar.md baz/qux.js`
+- AVOID `git add .` unless you have just initialized a new repo and need to stage all the files
-- NEVER use `git commit -m "an example commit message"`
+- USE `git commit` instead of `git commit -m "an example commit message"`
 - ALWAYS use `git status` before any other command
 - NO commit is too small
 - NO commit message is too long